CSRG-Group/dcs-notes.github.io/_CS141/type-level-programming.md

 test = fromNat @Test
 ```

 Here, `@` is type application which is used to explicitly supply an argument for a universal quantifier.
-Universal quantifiers are usually implicit in Haskell, but in some cases we would have to define it.
-In this case, we don’t need to, but if we did then `fromNat` would look like this.
+Universal quantifiers are usually implicit in Haskell, but in some cases it is useful to make them explicit when writing down typings.
+In the case of `fromNat`, its type is as follows with the universal quantifiers made explicit:

 ```haskell
 fromNat :: forall (n :: Nat) .
 FromNat n => Int